 Quality dropped when it came to potatoes and zucchini, both ranking about average.
 There was a small degree of taper on all of the potato slices.
 The zucchini slices exhibited a wide variation in size, and there was some tapering, but it did alright.

-This model was one of the more difficult to clean, earning it a 4 out of 10.
+This model was one of the more difficult to clean.
 The discs, blade, bowl, and lid are all dishwasher safe, though recommended for the top shelf only.
-The blade was easy enough to clean, especially helped by its longer length making it easier to hold on to when washing manually.
+The blade was easy enough to clean, especially helped by its longer length, making it easier to hold on to when washing manually.
 The bowl had some small raised points to act as stops for the smaller bowl that would catch food and be very problematic to clean.
-The lid was even worse with some even smaller spaces that would trap food and cause endless frustration to clean.
+The lid was even worse, with some even smaller spaces that would trap food and cause endless frustration to clean.

 All in all, you probably wouldn't be disappointed in this model, but you might not be thrilled.
-It does come with the dicing attachment, which we did not test as we wouldn't be able to compare its performance to its peers, but is an interesting addition to this food processor.
-You may be better served by other models that scored the same but were noticeably less expensive, but this might be one to consider, especially if it's on sale somewhere and you can get it at a discounted price.
+It does come with the dicing attachment, which we did not test as we wouldn't be able to compare its performance to its peers.
+You may be better served by other models that scored the same but were noticeably less expensive, but this product is one to consider.

 — David Wise and Austin Palmer